 Is flexible private office space key to staying competitive?

-The latest Americas Occupier Survey from CBRE indicates flexible headquarters space is more indicative of the norm, versus a trend, with corporate real estate executives focused on staying agile to compete.
-Some key data points from the survey show:
+The latest Americas Occupier Survey from CBRE indicates flexible headquarters space is more indicative of the norm—rather than merely a trend.
+The survey also reveals:

-- 81% perceive amenities as essential to a positive employee experience
+- 81 percent perceive amenities as essential to a positive employee experience

-- 52% are phasing in unassigned seating for maximum space efficiency
+- 52 percent are phasing in unassigned seating for maximum space efficiency

 Office space flexibility also equates to agile team building